thiagoauler/Hardware-Target-Game-Database/README.md

 copying to a FAT32 or exFAT SD card, hardlinks are automatically converted into normal files.

+This parameter is compatible with `--file_strategy` for extra saving.

 `-s` (or `--skip_existing`) avoids overwriting files that already exist in the destination folder.